-As of November 2022, just 57,542 Medicare beneficiaries in South Dakota were enrolled in private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare).
-That’s 30% of the state’s Medicare population, and although most of them were enrolled in Medicare Advantage, there are some enrollees in South Dakota who have Medicare Cost plans.
+As of June 2023, just 64,680 Medicare beneficiaries in South Dakota were enrolled in Medicare Advantage plans1 (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare).
+That’s more than 33% of the state’s Medicare population, and although most of them were enrolled in Medicare Advantage, there are some enrollees in South Dakota who have Medicare Cost plans.12

 Medicare Advantage enrollment is available when a person is first eligible for Medicare, and also during Medicare’s annual election period (October 15 to December 7 each year).
 This annual window gives Medicare beneficiaries the opportunity to switch between Medicare Advantage plans and Original Medicare (and add or drop a Medicare Part D prescription plan).
 Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in South Dakota

-More than half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
+Nearly half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.13 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans) are designed to pay some or all of the out-of-pocket costs (deductibles, copays and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage; Medigap plans are what’s available for people who don’t have access to an employer-sponsored plan (including retiree plans) or Medicaid.